hzysvilla/Academic_Linux_sec_Papers/README.md

 ### osdi
 ---
+* [osdi22] KSplit: Automating Device Driver Isolation.
-* [osdi] Specification and verification in the field: Applying formal methods to {BPF} just-in-time compilers in the Linux kernel.
+* [osdi20] Specification and verification in the field: Applying formal methods to {BPF} just-in-time compilers in the Linux kernel.

 ### SOSP2021
 ---